h2oai/sparkling-water/examples/scripts/README.md

   val dataFile = "examples/smalldata/year2005.csv.gz"
   val airlinesData = new DataFrame(new File(dataFile))
   ```

+  > You can go to [http://localhost:54321](http://localhost:54321) and start to explore
+  loaded data by typing `getFrames`

 6. Select flights with destination in Chicago (ORD)
   ```scala